ISU-STRIPS/STRIPS/README.md

 [STRIPSMeta](https://github.com/ISU-STRIPS/STRIPSMeta).
 To have that data immediately available to users, you should

-  1. Add the package to DESCRIPTION in both the Depends: and Remotes: sections.
+  1. Add the package to DESCRIPTION in both the Imports: and Remotes: sections.
   2. Add the package to @import in the R/STRIPS/R documentation.
   3. Add the package to @section STRIPS packages:
   4. Add a link to the package in @seealso